Strongsville High School: Allegations of negligence

 The lawsuit filed by the former student against Strongsville City Schools claimed the school system enabled Scarlett to conduct the “raise your grade – date a teacher” curriculum which resulted in the assault and sexual battery against the “handicapped child”.
 The Ohio 8th District Court of Appeals determined that the action against the school system for failing to protect the child was outside of the statute of limitations.

 In January 2008, Strongsville Police accused school officials of hindering a criminal investigation by failing to promptly report allegations that another teacher had a sexual relationship with a student.
 After receiving an anonymous tip in November 2007, school officials investigated and determined the allegations not credible.

 April 29, 2008 a Cuyahoga County grand jury charged 32-year-old social studies teacher John Bacho with five counts of sexual battery and possession of a criminal tool.

 John Bacho was found guilty of two counts of sexual battery on July 16, 2009.
 He was sentenced to three years in prison.

 Teachers union strike

-On March 4, 2013 members of the Strongsville Education Associate (SEA) picketed outside the building after contract negotions failed regarding healthcare costs and salaries had not been increased for 7 years.
+On March 4, 2013 members of the Strongsville Education Associate (SEA) picketed outside the building after contract negotiations failed regarding healthcare costs and salaries had not been increased for 7 years.
 The Strongsville City Schools 2013 Teacher Strike lasted for eight weeks concluding with agreed upon contracts April 27, 2013.